janetmazouzi/AP_Project_2021/README.md

 - `.clang-format` the coding format rules
 - the `includes` directory contains the functions' declarations.
 - the`src` directory contains the source code files.
-- the `data` directory contains the CVS files and the Unit Testing.
+- the `data` directory contains the CVS files

 ## The requests
 Here are the few requests the user can ask the application